cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 > **CALL TO ACTION**
->> Save the circuit in OneDrive call it `Logic-Gates-Exercise-1`
+>> Save the circuit in OneDrive as `Logic-Gates-Exercise-1`

 ### OR

-Continuing in the same file add the OR gate underneath the NOT circuit so that your new circuit looks like below.
+Continuing in the same file, add the OR gate underneath the NOT circuit so that your new circuit looks like this:

 ![OR Circuit](Figures/OR_Circuit.PNG)

-Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B', does it behavior as per the truth table below?
+Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B'.
+Does it behave as per the truth table below?

 |A  | B  | S|
 |---| ---| ---|